Crochet Class 5: Master the Half Double Crochet Stitch

 FAQs

-What is the difference between half double crochet and double crochet?
+1. What is a half double crochet stitch?

 Christa Patel is the creative mind behind the Secret Yarnery, a trusted resource for crochet enthusiasts worldwide.
 With years of experience, Christa specializes in designing beginner-friendly yet stunning crochet patterns that inspire creativity and confidence in crafters of all skill levels.